T0nyX1ang/PlagChecker4Python/README.md

 ## Update Notes:

+### Version 0.5.3
+* Add more detailed statistics descriptions in the summary and somewhat change the format.
+* **NOTICE: The final version is coming soon, after those parameters are working fine after simplifying some codes.**

 ### Version 0.5.2
 * Add a $FORMATTER to take place in displaying messages instead of using if-condition clauses.
 (Although this operation will make the process a bit longer.)
 * Recover the styles of displaying messages in **Version 0.4.1.**